Keerthi-k6/Chat_application/README.md

 - User-friendly graphical user interface (GUI) using Java Swing.
 - Real-time messaging between a client and a server.
 - Timestamp for each received message.
-- "Active Now" status to indicate the user's online presence.
 - Typing indicator to show when a user is typing a message.
 - Scrollable chat window with a stylish scrollbar design.
 - Ability to send images.